University of Melbourne Human Rights Scholarship 2022/2023 for International Students – Australia

 Duration of Scholarship: 2 years for students undertaking a Master by research degree and up to 3 years, with a possible six month extension, for students undertaking a Doctorate by research degree.

-How to Apply: You must submit an application for a research degree (if you are not currently enrolled in a research course) and an online Human Rights Scholarship application.
+How to Apply for the Melbourne Human Rights Scholarship: You must submit an application for a research degree (if you are not currently enrolled in a research course) and an online Human Rights Scholarship application.